 Voila!
 Hobo packets!

-Place these in your oven, right on your rack, and cook at 350 for 45 minutes to an hour, until meat is as done as you like and vegetables are tender.
+Now, when it comes time to cook the hobo dinners in the oven, all you’re going to do is place these in your oven, right on your rack, and cook at 350 for 45 minutes to an hour, until the meat is as done as you like and vegetables are tender.

-All of the recipes Mama and I have seen for this say to cook it for twenty to thirty minutes, but we’ve NEVER had ours be done in that amount of time!
+All of the recipes Mama and I have seen for hobo packets say to cook them for 20 to 30 minutes.
+But we’ve NEVER had ours be done in that amount of time!

-I place these in a bowl and just open them up a bit and let folks eat right out of the packet!
+I place the hobo dinner in a bowl and just open the packet up a bit and let folks eat right out of the packet!

 I am so glad I have one of these left in the fridge!
 I’m popping it in the oven to heat up for myself now!